Eric-W-Chen/zephyrus/task4/README.md

 - Buttons and list items provide feedback using hover effects, such as scaling and shadows.
 - **Active States**: Designed to be visually distinct, clearly indicating interaction.

+#### Performance Considerations

+- **Event Delegation**: Click events are delegated to the parent containers to reduce the number of event listeners.
+- **Efficient DOM Manipulation**: The `animationend` listener removes classes dynamically to avoid unnecessary reflows and repaints.

+#### Accessibility Features

+- **Responsive Typography**: Font sizes and spacing adjust based on the user's base font size.
+- **Feedback with `aria-live`**: Feedback messages are announced to screen readers without interrupting the user.
+- **Keyboard Navigation**: Buttons and options are accessible via keyboard focus.

 ### Conclusion

 This project showcases a thoughtful combination of modern CSS and JavaScript techniques to create a highly interactive and accessible web page.
 Challenges like animation resetting, state management, and responsiveness were resolved using scalable and efficient solutions.
 The result is a polished, user-friendly demo that adapts seamlessly across devices.